 - A virtual reality platform to evaluate fundamental technical and psychomotor skills

-FES establishes a standard set of didactic information and manual skills serving as a basic curriculum to guide surgical residents, fellows and practicing surgeons in the performance of basic endoscopic surgery.
-By mastering the curriculum and skills in this inanimate modality, it is expected that surgical residents and surgeons will initiate and carry out their performance of endoscopy more effectively, with greater skill, greater safety, and with lower complication rates.
+FES establishes a standard set of didactic information and manual skills, and serves as a basic curriculum to guide surgical residents, fellows and practicing surgeons in the performance of basic endoscopic surgery.
+By mastering the curriculum and skills in this inanimate modality, it is expected that surgical residents and surgeons will initiate and carry out their performance of endoscopy more effectively, with greater skill, greater safety, and lower complication rates.
 The specific aim of FES is that the knowledge and skills gained by those who master the FES curriculum will improve the quality and safety of surgical care delivered to their patients.

 The cognitive test includes 80 questions assessing the understanding and application of the basic fundamentals of endoscopy with as much emphasis as possible on clinical judgment and intra-operative decision-making.
 Detailed psychometric analysis has been part of the preparation and standard setting process for the cognitive exam.

 The manual skills test consists of five simulation exercises that incorporate and represent most of the psychomotor skills necessary for basic endoscopic surgery.
 The skills assessment modules have been developed after a process of rigorous cognitive task analysis and utilizes the Simbionix virtual reality platform.
 The skills incorporated in this element include navigation, loop reduction, targeting, mucosal evaluation, and retroflexion.